off-by-some/contrakit/docs/paper/axioms/axioms.md

 $$
 K(P) = -\log_2 \alpha^\star(P)
 $$
 which inherits the conceptual content of the insight and supplies the precision of information theory.

-The **contradiction bit** is not an invention; it is the natural unit for the empirically observed price of forcing one story across genuinely incompatible perspectives.
+It is fair to ask whether this captures everything.
+But the **contradiction bit** is not an invention; it is the natural unit for the empirically observed price of forcing one story across genuinely incompatible perspectives.